-Title Procurement and Contract Administration for Responsive Repairs Level 4 Credit Value 6 Unit Ref.
-No. J/504/4181 Learning outco omes Assessment criteria Understand the requirements for procuring external contracts for responsive repairs.
+Title Procurement and Contract Administration for Planned Maintenance Programmes of Work Level 4 Credit Value 6 Learning outcom es Assessment criteria Understand the requirements for procuring contracts for planned maintenance programmes of work.
 Summarise EU procurement rules.
 Summarise organisational procurement procedures and good practice.
-Evaluate the procurement options and payment methods that may be used in responsive repairs.
-2. Understand how to mobilise a contract for responsive repairs.
+Evaluate the procurement options and payment of contractor methods available.
+Evaluate the relative benefits of procuring contracts with internal versus external contractors.
+2. Understand how to mobilise a contract.
 2.1.
-Summarise the contractual measures that can be taken to mobilise responsive repairs programmes.
+Summarise the measures that can be taken to mobilise contracts.
 2.2.
-Appraise the internal organisational requirements to ensure a smooth roll out of a responsive repairs contract.
-3. Understand methods of contract adr responsive successful ninistration for 3.1.
+Appraise the internal organisational requirements to ensure a smooth roll out of a contract.
+3. Understand es methods of suc contract admin ccessful 3.1.
 Evaluate contract compliance monitoring planning methods.
 3.2.
 Summarise areas of potential risk and the contingencies that can be put in place to mitigate against them.
+3.3.
+Explain how disputes and unfulfilled obligations can be best addressed.
+4. Understand the leasehold cons process.
+4.1.
+Explain leasehold consultation processes for different types of procurement.
+4.2.
+Summarise best practice in leasehold consultation.
+4.3.
+Explain the role of leasehold consultations and evaluate the remedies available to them.
+Additional information about the unit

-4. Understand contract cha responsive ange control for 4.1 Summarise processes for managing changes to responsive repairs contracts.4.2 Explain how disputes and unfulfilled obligations are handled.
-Additional information about the unit Unit purpose and aim(s) The unit aims to introduce learners to contract procurement, mobilisation and on-going contract administration for responsive repairs.
+Title Procurement and Contract Administration for Planned Maintenance Programmes of Work Level 4 Unit purpose and aim(s) This unit aims to introduce learners to contract procurement, mobilisation and on-going contract administration for planned maintenance.
 There is particular emphasis on contract monitoring, risk assessment and contract change control.
-Details of the related the unit and the related the unit and the related to ccupational start professional start elevant national dards or other N/A

-Title Procurement and Contract Administration for Responsive Repairs Level 4 Assessment requirements or guidance specified by a sector or regulatory body N/A Support for the unit from a sector skills council or other appropriate body Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/ equivalences None
+Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula N/A Assessment requirements or guidance specified by a sector or regulatory body N/A Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public Services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/equivalences None